apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>parameter values to be updated.
+<p>Represents the parameter values that are to be updated.
-if set nil, the parameter defined by the key field will be deleted from the configuration file.</p>
+If set to nil, the parameter defined by the Key field will be removed from the configuration file.</p>
 </td>
 </tr>
 </tbody>